 What do they look like?

 They are primarily grey, with some areas of white.
 Oh, and they’re big.
-Huge, in fact.
+BIG.
 The North Pacific Humpbacks are the fifth largest whale species on the planet and can grow to 60-feet long and weigh between 25 – 40 tons.

 Why do they come to Hawaii?

+Good question.
 They come to mate, give birth and nurture their calves.
-Hawaii is the only state in the country where they will mate.
+Hawaii is the only state in the union where they will mate.
 It’s believed the humpbacks are drawn to Hawaii for its warm waters, underwater visibility, varying ocean depths and lack of natural predators.